ufal/npfl122/exam/questions.md

   truncation of all but the last importance sampling ratios.
 [10]

-- Write down the critic loss (or its derivative) and the actor policy loss (or its derivative) of the IMPALA algorithm.
+- Write down the critic loss (or its derivative) and the actor policy loss (or its derivative) of the IMPALA algorithm, including the V-trace formula.
 [10]

 - Sketch the population based training used in the IMPALA algorithm.
-[10]
+[5]

 - In PopArt normalization, the value function is computed based on a normalized value predictor $n$ as $\sigma n + \mu$.
 Describe how to maintain $\sigma$ and